storpool/storpool-openstack-integration/docs/hacking.md

 - the rest of the Python tools should use common Python libraries such as `click`, `requests`, etc. and also libraries commonly used in other StorPool software such as `cfg-diag`, `sp-variant`, or `utf8-locale`

+## Adding a new upstream version to be detected

+- Add a new record to the `defs/components.json` file with the new checksum of the driver file.
+- Mark it as non-outdated if there is no StorPool driver version that should replace it, i.e. if this record is there for detection purposes only and `sp-openstack install` should not replace any files.
+- Mark it as outdated if there is a StorPool driver version to replace it (or if one is being added in the same commit).

 ## Adding a new version of a StorPool driver